 According to a Google Project Sunroof analysis, which estimates rooftop solar viability based on Google Earth imagery and a machine learning algorithm, approximately 85% of buildings in Seattle are solar viable.
 Additionally, while many believe the dreary weather in the city would prevent Seattle from becoming a solar-powered city, Seattle receives a greater solar exposure than Germany, one of the leaders in solar energy worldwide.

 By strengthening existing incentive programs, and adopting best practices from other parts of the country and around the world, Seattle can move toward a more well-deserved title of a sustainable city.
 While cost remains a major barrier for residents considering solar, home ownership, fortunately, is not necessarily a requirement in itself.
-Seattle currently has five community solar grids, available to residents at $150 per share.
+Seattle currently has five utility-owned community solar projects, available to residents at $150 per share.

 Through net metering, which pays residents a small amount of money per kilowatt hour (kWh) produced and shared with the grid, residents with solar shares or their own personal solar arrays can actually make a small profit from excess energy supplied to the grid.
 As battery storage and other technologies improve, net metering could offer a way for solar viable buildings to provide renewable energy for those that are too shaded or otherwise not viable.

-Unfortunately for renters or homeowners looking to invest in renewable energy through the City, the five community solar grids available are currently sold out.
+Unfortunately for renters or homeowners looking to invest in renewable energy through the City, the five community solar projects available are currently sold out.
 However, this could send a message to the City that residents are ready and willing to invest in community solar, bringing new community solar arrays online in the coming years.

 Solar’s time has really come.
 The price of solar infrastructure has plummeted, making it competitive with coal and natural gas and calling into question the prudence of building massively expensive conventional power plants.
 We’ve reached a tipping point where renewable energy is not just green, it’s also the wisest financial decision–even before bringing social costs or the prospect of a carbon tax into it.
 Solar has the advantage to fitting in among urban settings, too.